spiritlake/ares-extras/plugins/ffg/README.md

 * Instead of giving people "4 free career skills", this plugin gives them 20 extra XP to buy them, and makes sure they've bought at least 4 career skills during app review.
 If you're using specializations, you can make this 30 to include their 2 free specialization skills.
 * You can also give people extra XP on top of that to let them start out more advanced.
 There are no restrictions on how this XP can be spent.

-### Configuring Other Star Wars Games

-The `sw-rebellion` folder contains a pre-built configuration for Star Wars Age of Rebellion (AoR).
-Some compromises had to be made when converting the complex talent trees from AoR to the more simplistic Genesys model.
-Here's how it works:

-1. For each talent, find the **lowest cost** it appears in any talent tree.
-For example:  Grit costs 5XP for a Gunner and 10XP for a Driver.
-The lowest cost is 5XP.
-This determines the **tier** (tier 1 = 5XP, tier 2 = 10XP, etc.)
-2. If a talent appears multiple times in anyone's talent tree at different costs, it's considered a **ranked** talent.
-For example:  Gunner has the Durable talent at both 5XP and 15XP, so that is treated as a ranked talent.
-3. If a talent can only be purchased by force users, it's considered a force talent.
-4. Force powers are also converted into talents, with tiers based on their costs.

-Obviously this loses some of the nuance inherent in the talent trees.
-The aforementioned Driver can now buy Grit at 5XP instead of 10.
-The Gunner can buy Durable at every rank, instead of just 5 / 15.
-You may want to fudge the cost of certain talents or impose manual limits for game balance.

-Also worth noting:  If a species/archetype gets some extra skills (like Humans getting 2 free non-career skills) just give them extra XP instead.

-## Installation

-1. Connect to the [server shell](https://aresmush.com/tutorials/code/extras/) and change to the aresmush directory.
-2. Run `bin/addplugin ffg`.
-3. Disable the FS3 plugins, as expplained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
-4. Type `load ffg` in-game.

-> Note:  The default configuration is for the generic Genesys setting.
-If you want to use Star Wars Age of Rebellion, copy the files from `/tmp/ares-extras/plugins/ffg/sw-rebellion` to your `aresmush/game/config` directory or copy/paste the configuration from those files using the advanced config editor.

 ## Setting Up App Review

 You have to make a change to the Chargen plugin to make it display the FFG ability status in the `app` command.